MS Word macro searches and places found terms in visible area

-This preference, which is the default one and unfortunately permanent (there is no Word setting that will let you customize it), is nice, if you need the selected text to be at the top, letting you read the text that lies below it.
+Searching with MS Word to find the next occurrence of a term, you may have noticed that each time Word locates an instance, it places it at the top.
+This preference, default and unfortunately permanent (there is no setting that will let you customize it), is nice only if you need the selected text to be at the top in order to read the text that follows.